Chenzie2/My-Portfolio/README.md

 ## About

-I'm **Grace Zawadi**, a full-stack developer based in Nairobi, Kenya — turning ideas into elegant digital experiences with React, Flask, and Python.
+I'm **Grace Zawadi**, a full-stack developer who turns ideas into elegant digital experiences with React, Flask, and Python.
 I also work with data, using Pandas and NumPy to analyse real-world datasets and draw actionable insights.

 Currently levelling up with **TypeScript**, **PostgreSQL**, and **FastAPI**.